MSBeatriz/W10-ADJ-Diagrams/README.md

 Co-managed clients are able to communicate with Configuration Manager site using AAD authentication.

 ## Client authentication workflow during client installation
+In this example, we are installing Configmgr client via intune on an AD join only Windows 10 client

 When Ccmsetup action starts, client will check if there is an azure user session logged on the computer.
 Client will use this session to get AAD token: